How to Charter a Private Yacht: What to Know Before You Pay

 Best for: Crewed and superyacht charters, complex itineraries, high-value bookings

-Contract: MYBA standard — legally robust
+Contract: MYBA standard — legally robust and well-understood

 Cost: Broker commission (typically 10–15%) built into charter fee